Jordan • UNESCO World Heritage Site

 Criterion (iv): Outstanding architectural/technological ensemble

-Petra exemplifies outstanding architectural and technological achievement through its sophisticated water management systems that sustained 20,000 inhabitants in an arid desert environment, combined with advanced urban planning, innovative rock-cutting techniques, and monumental structures that demonstrate remarkable engineering capabilities across multiple construction phases spanning centuries.
+Petra exemplifies outstanding architectural and technological achievement through its water management systems that sustained 20,000 inhabitants in an arid desert environment.
+The site demonstrates urban planning, innovative rock-cutting techniques, and monumental structures showing engineering capabilities across multiple construction phases spanning centuries.

 Image & Content Attribution